 It is important to note that there is still no protection for unmarried couples.
 If you are not married or not in a civil partnership and you would like your partner to inherit any of your assets on your death, you need to make a Will.
 Failure to make a Will in these circumstances will result in your partner receiving nothing from your estate on your death, which may leave them in financial hardship, and with no other option but to seek financial provision through lengthy litigation.”

-If you would like any further information or would like to make a Will, please contact Georgia Chandler on 02392 210 170.
+If you would like any further information or would like to make a Will, please contact a member of our Wills and Probate team on 01329 822 333.